Musandam Oman collage

 To go to Bukha, Khasab, Jabal Hareem, Rawda, etc, you drive through Ras al Khaimah to enter at Al Dhara border.
 Some nationalities can get a visa on arrival, while others need to do it online beforehand.
 Even if you can get it on arrival, it can be easier and quicker to do it in advance.
 Apply for an online visa at https://evisa.rop.gov.om.
 You can also find companies to do it for you.

 Car insurance is required, meaning either you have an ‘orange card’ from your existing motor insurance or you can pay for insurance at the border.
 (Note: not available at Dibba border).
 I have always shown the PDF of my orange card on my phone without issues.
+(Note: It’s no longer orange!)

 Health insurance for one month is also required.
 Sometimes you’ll be asked for it and sometimes not.
 Your current health insurance may cover you already.